-Na Huka The Gods Reserve This island, where the Marquesas' first airstrip was built in 1972, is largely arid and home to many wild horses, goats and pigs.
+Ua Huka The Gods Reserve This island, where the Marquesas' first airstrip was built in 1972, is largely arid and home to many wild horses, goats and pigs.
 It is also the least inhabited in the Marquesas and is a refuge for two endemic birds: the pati'oti'o and the pihiti, only found here.
 In the early morning, the Aranui will execute a point-to-point 180-degree turn in the narrow mouth of Vaipaee's Invisible Bay.
 With only feet to spare on either side, it is a skillful operation by the captain and the crew not to be missed.
 From the dock, travel by 4-WD to the village of Hane.
 Along the way, you will stop to explore the Botanical Garden, the cultural center Te Tumu, featuring a small museum with exquisite replicas of Marquesan artifacts, and a petroglyph museum and local woodcarvers' studios in the fishing village of Hokatu.
 Look for the unusual carved black and white coconuts.
 In Hane, where a Marquesan lunch will be served, visit the Marine Museum beforehand and in the afternoon, a hike to view red tuff tikis overlooking the bay, is available.

-Tahnata A Ray of Light Though the smallest of the inhabited Marquesan islands, it is historically one of the richest.
+Tahuata A Ray of Light Though the smallest of the inhabited Marquesan islands, it is historically one of the richest.
 Tahuata has experienced it all - as the first island in the archipelago to be discovered by Spanish explorers, who opened fire on a crowd of curious islanders, killing about 200, in 1595 to the arrival of missionaries in 1797 to the first French settlement in the Marquesas in 1842.
 The local men, and many of the women here carve exquisite tikis, sea creatures, bracelets, necklaces and more from horse and cow bone, fossilized bone, tusks and pink helmet shell.
 The impressive church, built by the Vatican, and decorated with beautiful carvings and a stained glass window featuring the Marquesan cross, is well worth the visit.
-After lunch on board, enjoy a lazy afternoon on a beautiful white sand beach or take a refreshing dip in the Pacific Ocean.

-THE ART OF TATTOO The modern word tattoo originates from "tatau" in early Polynesian history.
+The Art of Tattoo The modern word tattoo originates from "tatau" in early Polynesian history.
 Practiced throughout all the island groups, the Marquesan designs represent gods, mythology and nature.
 In tradition, tattooing began shortly after birth and continued to mark rites of passage.
 A Marquesan man's status could be read from his tattoos.
 Men were generally heavily covered, with women tattooed on the hands, arms, lower body and behind the ear.
 Banned by the French from 1858 until 1985, it is flourishing and influencing the art worldwide.

-Tattooed Man from Nuka Hiva, Wilhelm Gottlieb Tilesius von Tilenau, in Krusenstern, A. J. von, Voyage Round the World in the years 1803, 1804, 1805, & 1806 . . .
+Tattooed Man from Nuka Hiva, Wilhelm Gottlieb Tilesius von Tilenau, in Krusenstern, A. J. von, Voyage Round the World in the years 1803, 1804, 1805, & 1806...
 Richard Belgrave Hoppner (trans.), J. Murray, 1813, Atlas: plate 10.
-Photos, top to bottom, left to right: Page 10: Kumuhei, Fatu Hiva; Church, Tahuata; Kokuu Beach, Tahuata; Bone and wood carvings, Tahuata; Vaipaee Bay, Ua Huka.
+Photos, top to bottom, left to right: Page 10: Kumuhei, Fatu Hiva; Church, Tahuata; Bone and wood carvings, Tahuata; Vaipaee Bay, Ua Huka.
 Page 11: The Bay of Virgins, Fatu Hiva; Botanical Garden, Ua Huka.
 Fakarava Designated as a UNESCO Biosphere Reserve for the preservation of rare species and the second largest atoll in French Polynesia, Fakarava has remained virtually untouched.
 From its stunning lagoon and glistening white sand beaches to its rich ecosystem, it is home to unique birds, plants and marine life.
 You will have time to discover the small village of Rotoava, the church, built of coral and the local arts and crafts.
 Bicycle rentals are available if you wish to venture to the old lighthouse at the airport or enjoy a day of relaxation, sun and sand, swimming and snorkeling among colorful tropical fish.